Rhythmomachia: The Philosopher's Game

 Be sure to click the End Turn button at the end of each turn.

-If your browser works correctly, you should see the board game displayed above.
-Otherwise, you can run Rhythmomachia 2 Webstart or download Rhythmomachia.
+If your web browser does not display the board game above, download Rhythmomachia.
 Look at the button descriptions and further help if you are unsure what the buttons do.
-If the whole applet does not show, make sure you have enabled Java 1.0+ support for your browser.
+If the whole applet does not show, make sure you have enabled Java support for your browser.
 A new implementation, Rhythmomachia 2, with much more features is available as a separate application for download or as Rhythmomachia 2 Webstart.

 The Rules of the Game